bright/new-www/_posts/2017-11-29-introducing-cloudform-tame-aws-cloudformation-templates.md

 `cloudform cloudformation/index.ts > template.out`

-And if no compilation errors happen, `template.out` is now a JSON ready to be used within CloudFormation.
+And if no compilation errors happen, `template.out` is now a JSON file ready to be used within CloudFormation.

-## What cloudform is not
+## What `cloudform` is not

-I can feel your excitement already 😆, but let's be clear what cloudform does and what it out of its scope.
+I can feel your excitement already 😆, but let's be clear what `cloudform` does and what it out of its scope.
 Basically it translates the TypeScript code into the JSON object as-is.
 Whatever you put in your TypeScript, as long as it compiles, will be included in the generated file.
-There is no validation or any domain-level checks implemented - if you reference the resource, parameter or condition that does not exists or use a nonsensical value for a parameter, cloudform will not warn you today (CloudFormation will do most probably).
+There is no validation or any domain-level checks implemented - if you reference the resource, parameter or condition that does not exists or use a nonsensical value for a parameter, `cloudform` will not warn you today (CloudFormation will do most probably).

 The goal of this package is not to create a full-blown DSL for CloudFormation.
 It is rather to get the most value out of TypeScript features, so if any more complex checks are to be implemented, it would most probably be about things that TypeScript can verify compile-time.
-If you need a full validation, there are some specialized tools out there already (see for example [`cfn-lint`](https://www.npmjs.com/package/cfn-lint) or [`cfn-check`](https://www.npmjs.com/package/cfn-check)), so it might have sense to chain it after cloudform.
+If you need a full validation, there are some specialized tools out there already (see for example [`cfn-lint`](https://www.npmjs.com/package/cfn-lint) or [`cfn-check`](https://www.npmjs.com/package/cfn-check)), so it might have sense to chain it after `cloudform`.

+Note also that `cloudform` does not attempt to interact with your AWS stack in any way, nor reading neither writing - no credentials are needed.
+It makes it 100% safe to experiment with.
+All the stack interactions (i.e. deployment) are outside of the scope of this tool.

 ## What's next?

-The package sources are MIT-licenced, [available on GitHub](https://github.com/bright/cloudform).
-If you find something is missing or invalid in cloudform, feel free to open an issue on GitHub or - even better - contribute yourself.
+The package source code is MIT-licenced, [available on GitHub](https://github.com/bright/cloudform).
+If you find that something is missing or invalid in `cloudform`, feel free to open an issue on GitHub or - even better - contribute yourself!

 Stay tuned for few more examples and recipes how to build template generation into your Continuous Delivery workflow.